Last Updated on September 13, 2023

-David Attenborough: The Final Day With Dinosaurs
+David Attenborough: The Final Day of the Dinosaurs

 What exactly is Dinosaurs: The Final Day with David Attenborough about?

 Dinosaurs: The Final Day with David Attenborough is a documentary that covers what dinosaurs did before, during and after the extinction event that wiped them out.
 It has been created by the BBC the famous broadcaster on UK TV who produce so many great documentary shows.
+It’s still available on BBC iPlayer throughout 2023 so it’s not too late to watch for free.

 The show follows David Attenborough as he journeys through the last day of Dinosaurs and highlights new discoveries that were made during the production of the programme.
 One such discovery was the use of rocks from over 100 million years ago to create siltation by nearby rivers.
 The final day of the dinosaurs was preserved in fossilized rock at the impact site and DePalma and his team used technology to explore Chicxulub.